ZehraKoksal/SNPtotree/README.md

 **contradictory_variants**

-In certain cases - including sequencing errors, recurrent mutations or backmutations - contradictory pairwise hierarchical relationships are predicted.
+For certain variants - including sequencing errors, recurrent mutations or backmutations - contradictory pairwise hierarchical relationships are predicted.
 These variants are ignored for the tree generation, but saved as "contradictory variants".
-These variants can be saved in a folder, determined using:
+These variants can be saved in a folder using:
 ```
 -contradictory_variants /path_to_input_data_folder/
 ```

 **ambiguous_variants**
 Based on the pairwise relationships, the final hierarchical order of the variants is established.
-For some variants, a clear position within the tree is not possible.
+For some variants, a clear position within the tree could not be determined.
 These variants have ambiguous positions in the tree and can be saved in a folder using:
 ```
 -ambiguous_variants /path_to_input_data_folder/
 ```

-### 5) Additional information and Contact
+### 4) Additional Information and Contact
 More information on the software are available in our publication: XX (link)

 For reporting bugs, comments or questions, you are welcome to contact zehra.koksal@sund.ku.dk.

-### 6) Referencing
+### 5) Referencing

-Please cite:
+Please cite: XX